godobject/bit_set/README.md

 #### Creating a BitSet

-To now create an actual BitSet with this configuration you should call the
+To create an actual BitSet based on a given configuration you can call the
 following:

 ~~~~~